Skip to content

 url: http://www.th-soft.com

-WinCIG is another very simple Mandelbrot set generator that is very easy to use.
-Most of its processes are automated, so users only have to use the mouse to draw a little rectangle to cover the region they want to zoom in.
+Windows Chaos Image Generator, better known as WinCIG, is another very simple Mandelbrot set generator that is very easy to use.
+Most of its processes are automated, so users only have to move the mouse around and click to draw a little rectangle to cover the region they want to zoom in.
 Automatically, a small window with some extra parameters will pop-up, allowing the modification of any value.
-It also comes with a palette editor.
+It also comes with a palette editor for better coloring control.
 Images can be saved in BMP format.

 Last revision: 19 August 2002.